Domestic Abuse - Notifications to Schools

 The scheme involves early reporting to schools when a child or young person has been involved in a domestic abuse incident.

-Upon receipt of a police referral, the Education Inclusion Team within Northamptonshire County Council will contact the designated safeguarding leads within each respective school and share information about the child or young person who has witnessed or been subject to domestic abuse.
+Upon receipt of a police referral, the Education Inclusion Team within both North and West Northamptonshire Council will contact the designated safeguarding leads within each respective school and share information about the child or young person who has witnessed or been subject to domestic abuse.

 What if my school is out of county but the pupil is from Northamptonshire?